-Theoretical net peptide content (calculated assuming that counterions are the only non-peptide components present in your peptide sample) can be estimated by dividing molecular weight of the peptide by a sum of this molecular weight and a number of trifluoroacetate or acetate counterions that are required to neutralize the peptide multiplied by the molecular weight of the TFA counterion (MW= 114) and the AcO– counterion is (MW= 59).
+Theoretical net peptide content (calculated assuming that counterions are the only non-peptide components present in your peptide sample) can be estimated by dividing molecular weight (MW) of the peptide by a sum of this molecular weight and a number of trifluoroacetate (TFA) or acetate (AcO-) counterions that are required to neutralize the peptide multiplied by the molecular weight of the TFA counterion (MW= 114) and the AcO– counterion is (MW= 59).

 Interested in learning more about Peptide Manufacturing?
 Contact Us.